Arm Lift (Brachioplasty)

 Also known as brachioplasty, an Arm Lift removes excess skin and fat that form under the upper arm.

-Although exercise may strengthen and improve the underlying muscle tone of the upper arm, it cannot address excess skin that has lost elasticity or underlying weakened tissues and localized fat deposits.
+Exercise strengthens and improves the muscle tone of the upper arm.
+Yet, it can’t correct excess skin that has lost elasticity.
+It also can’t fix underlying weakened tissues and localized fat deposits.

-If the underside of your upper arms are sagging or appear loose and full due to excess skin and fat, an Arm Lift may be right for you.
+If the underside of your upper arms are sagging, an Arm Lift is right for you.
+It also be suitable if the upper arms are loose and full due to excess skin and fat.

 Consultation

 You will meet with Dr. Thomassen and have a thorough history and physical exam.
-For the history portion, it is important to discuss any medical conditions, medications, allergies, prior surgeries, and habits that may impact healing.
+For the history part, it is important to discuss any medical conditions.
+You should also mention medications, allergies, prior surgeries, and habits that impact healing.

-For the physical exam, Dr. Thomassen will determine based on the amount of excess skin, what procedure is best for you
+For the physical exam, Dr. Thomassen will decide based on the amount of excess skin, what procedure is best for you

 Anesthesia